thingweb/thingweb-directory/README.md

  - repair text search
  - proper configuration of log4j and java.util.logging
    - add consistent logging throughout the application
    - stack trace in logs if 500 returned
+ - add PATCH to /td/{id}